aidos-lab/dect/README.md

 ## Usage

-For example usage, we provide the `example.ipynb` file and the code therein reproduces the ECT of the gif of this readme.
+For example usage, we provide the `notebooks/example.ipynb` file and the code therein reproduces the ECT of the gif of this readme.
 The code is provided on an as is basis.
 You are cordially invited to both contribute and provide feedback.
 Do not hesitate to contact us.